Aravind0511/Aravind0511/README.md

 - 👋 Hi, I’m @Aravind0511
 - 👀 I’m interested in coding.
 - 😎 Learning new technologies and new way of coding everyday
-- 🌱 I’m currently learning B.E / Computer Science and Engineering
+- 📚 I’m currently studying B.E / Computer Science and Engineering
-- 😊 contact : 8807006909
+- 📱 contact : 8807006909

 <!---
 Aravind0511/Aravind0511 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.